incf-nidash/PyNIDM/README.rst

 				  depending on the type specified, and the weight with the maximum likelihood solution.
 This will prevent overfitting.
 (Ex: -r L1)
-  -model TEXT 			  An equation representing the linear regression.
+  -model, --m TEXT 		  An equation representing the linear regression.
 The dependent variable comes
 				  first, followed by "=" or "~", followed by the independent variables separated by "+"
 				  (Ex: -model "fs_003343 = age*sex + sex +
 				  age + group + age*group + bmi") [required]
-  -contstant TEXT       	  Parameter, if set, will return differences in variable relationships by group.
+  -contstant, --c TEXT       	  Parameter, if set, will return differences in variable relationships by group.
 One or
 				  multiple parameters can be used (multiple
 				  parameters should be separated by a comma-